PGallagher93/workout-app/README.md

 - .env.development
 - .env.production

-Inside the .env.development file you will need to write "PGDATABASE=workou_app_db (or whatever you might choose to rename the db to) and a secret for the JWT written as JWT_SECRET=<your secret>
+Inside the .env.development file you will need to write "PGDATABASE=workout_app_db (or whatever you might choose to rename the db to) and a secret for the JWT written as JWT_SECRET=[your secret]

 Within the .env.production file you will need to write "DATABASE_URL=<your hosted database url> and a secret for the JWT written as JWT_SECRET=<your secret>